TrojanSports - COLUMN: With 2023 recruiting haul, USC's talent level closer to its goals

 Riley's frankness is refreshing, but his comments Wednesday aren't necessarily bold if you believe it.

-For a coach who is now 66-12 in six seasons, having never lost more than 2 games in any campaign, while producing three Heisman Trophy winners and a Heisman runner-up, with three College Football Playoff berths in that span, whose place is it to doubt or disagree?
+For a coach who is now 66-12 in six seasons, having never lost more than 2 games in any campaign, while producing three Heisman Trophy winners and a Heisman runner-up, with three College Football Playoff berths in that span, who is going to doubt or disagree?

 "I think this team has really taken it personal to be, they kind of made it their mission to be the start of something new.
 There's only one team that will ever get to start a great run, and I think this team up to this point they've done their part, and we need to go finish it and play very well in the Cotton Bowl.
 But this team has given this program a chance to really start something special here," Riley said Wednesday.